appvision-gmbh/json2typescript/README.md

 ## Class and property decorators

 Decorators should be used whenever you would like to map JSON with TypeScript data.
+As of now, you must not use more than one decorator per class or property.

 ### Class decorators